capistrano/capistrano/.github/issue_template.md

 ---

 ### Steps to reproduce
-If at all possible, please try to create a new Capistrano example project which reproduces the issue you are seeing.
+If reasonable, you can help by creating a Capistrano skeleton example project which reproduces the issue you are seeing.
 You can then upload the individual files to a GitHub Gist or a GitHub project.
+Others can simply modify the configuration to point at a test server/repository of their own.
 Often times, an issue is resolved simply by making this test case.

 ### Expected behavior
 Tell us what should happen